 There are numerous levels of SMC benefits depending on the nature of the disability, and the amount of compensation varies for each type.
 The most common level of SMC that veterans receive for eye conditions is the first level, SMC(k).

-SMC(k) has a compensation rate of $110.31 per month.
 Importantly, SMC(k) is the only level of SMC in which the compensation amount is added to the veteran’s regular monthly compensation rate.
 SMC(k) is payable for blindness of one eye whose functionality is only light perception.
 If a veteran is blind in both eyes, they may be eligible for a higher level of SMC.

 VA Healthcare and Eye Conditions

 If veterans qualify for VA healthcare benefits, they may also be able to get some or all of their vision care through VA.
 For example, VA will cover routine eye exams and preventive vision testing, such as testing for glaucoma.
-In order to cover the cost of veterans’ eyeglasses, at least one of the following must be true:
+In order to cover the cost of a veteran’s eyeglasses, at least one of the following must be true: